 Minnesota Waste Wise / Minnesota Energy Smart.
 Energy Smart helps businesses save energy and connect to financial incentives.
 All services are at no cost.
 Waste Wise provides environmental sustainability consulting at no cost to organizations located in Ramsey, Washington, Anoka and Carver Counties.

 The Minnesota Technical Assistance Program helps Minnesota businesses develop and implement industry-tailored solutions that prevent pollution at the source, maximize efficient use of resources, and reduce energy use and costs to improve public health and the environment.
-In the 35 years since 1984, through 5,000 site visits and 300 intern projects, MnTAP has helped businesses save $53 million, 800 million gallons of water, and 400 million tons of waste.
+Since 1984, through 5,000 site visits and 300 intern projects, MnTAP has helped businesses save $53 million, 800 million gallons of water, and 400 million tons of waste.

-Participate on a 1-time basis in a campaign organized by an assistance provider; report outcomes from these visits (# of businesses assisted, by whom, sampling of results/improvements made, such as energy or waste reductions).
+Participate on a 1-time basis in a campaign organized by an assistance provider; report outcomes from these visits (# of businesses assisted, by whom, sampling of results/improvements made, such as energy or waste reductions, materials exchanges).
 Report assistance to businesses on water conservation and wastewater pretreatment (could be from a city utility) under actions 20.6 and 20.7

-Explicitly include energy/water/waste assistance into BR&E (business retention & expansion) efforts; create an ongoing city-organized business assistance program AND report results (financial/environmental outcomes).
+Explicitly include energy/water/waste assistance into BR&E (business retention & expansion) efforts; a Partners in Energy campaign; create an ongoing city-organized business assistance program AND report results (financial/environmental outcomes).

 Who's doing it

 Date of last report update:

 The City of Arlington Utility Billing Department offers rebates to business customers who install energy efficient lighting, variable speed drives, custom projects and vending machine controllers.
 Rebate Applications are available online or may be picked up at the City Office.